-Industry-leading employers understand that motivating and retaining employees involves flexibility in work/life balance and many offer top-of-the-line programs and work perks.
+Industry-leading employers understand that engaging and retaining employees involves flexibility in work/life balance and many offer top-of-the-line programs and work perks.
 However, for small businesses or HR departments with shrinking budgets, inventing creative solutions with similar results presents a unique challenge.

 Closing out the roundtable, attendees discussed concise and creative ideas for motivating and retaining their top employees.
 Although simple in concept, the most well-received ideas involved engaging the C-Suite.

 As an HR professional, embrace the challenge to keep the C-Suite informed on current and future HR issues.
 Ultimately, this allows you the opportunity to gain the necessary support to act as true problem solvers.
 What is the most effective way to grasp the attention of the C-Suite?
 Use DATA to bring validation to your challenges!
 C-suites often value communication that is validated by solid data.
 Use information to frame your issues and help your superiors understand the challenges and solutions your department requires.

 Organize a relationship-building opportunity with C-Suite execs and groups of employees (once per week in small groups).
 It’s a win-win situation which brings the two groups together to keep employees motivated and challenged and give C-Suites an opportunity to build relationships and understand front-line challenges.
 Most importantly, both parties will begin to build a relationship founded on trust.